 I’m always keen on keeping food costs down but there are some times and some dishes I’m not going to mess with…so for me it’s absolutely necessary to use Kerrygold Irish Butter and Swanson Chicken Broth; I’m lucky I can get both at my local Costco but if I couldn’t, this would not be the dish I would scrimp on.
 So unique, so fabulous and now certainly a required element for our Thanksgiving table.

-I probably spent as much time looking for the perfect bourbon as I did for my turkey and decided on Maker’s Mark.
+I probably spent as much time looking for the perfect bourbon as I did for my turkey and decided finally found the Basil Hayden’s Bourbon she had suggested.
 I had no idea the differences in bourbons when I embarked on this journey but had just been told it needed to be a smooth and light variety; it needed to add to the dish, not become the dish.

 I’ve made some modifications to the original recipe; adding some pecans which we loved!

 - ½ cup butter (Kerrygold Irish Butter recommended)

 - 1 large onion, peeled and chopped